idealley/feathers-hooks-rediscache/README.md

 };
 ```
 * the duration is in seconds and will automatically expire
-* you may just use `cache()` without specifying a duration, any request will be cached for a day
+* you may just use `cache()` without specifying a duration, any request will be cached for a day or with the global configured value (see configuration above).

 To configure the redis connection the feathers configuration system can be used.